Radiologic Technologist Jobs in USA with Visa Sponsorship

 Do radiologic technologists qualify for H-1B visa sponsorship?

-Yes, radiologic technologists qualify for H-1B sponsorship as a specialty occupation requiring specialized medical knowledge.
+Yes, radiologic technologists qualify for H-1B visa sponsorship as a specialty occupation requiring specialized medical knowledge.
 However, the associate degree typical for this field may require additional documentation through the three-for-one experience rule, where three years of relevant work experience substitute for one year of education to meet the bachelor's degree equivalent requirement.

 What education requirements do employers expect for visa sponsorship?